Last Updated on February 11, 2024 by Louise Carter

 How Long Can You Go Without Washing Bed Sheets?

 This is in contrast to someone who works outdoors and showers less often.
-Also, if you have pets and let them sleep in your bed, you will have to clean your sheets more often.
+Also, if you have pets and let them sleep in your bed, you must clean your sheets more frequently.

 Here are some rules to follow:

-Aside from bedding, you should wash the following:
+Aside from bedding, wash the following:

-- Wash your pillow cases at least once a week
+- Wash your pillowcases at least once a week.

 - Clean your duvet covers a minimum of once every 2-4 weeks.

 - To ensure optimal cleanliness, clean your comforters and blankets once every 2-3 months.

 - While many mattresses and pillows aren’t washable, steam cleaning them once every 4-6 months is an excellent way to maintain hygiene and eliminate dust mites.